jmccauli/Web-Developer-Interview/README.md

   * No, but can be achieved via __call
 19. Name some ways to improve performance in PHP applications.
 20. What do you not like about PHP?
+21. What is a design pattern?
+22. Name some design patterns and how you have used them in the past.
+23. What is the PHP Framework Interop Group?
+24. Are you familiar with PHP 7?
+What do you like about it?

 ### HTML